kyleisah/Klipper-Adaptive-Meshing-Purging/README.md

 primary_branch: main
 ```

 This should be all that needs to be done for enabling updates via moonraker plugin infrastructure.
+Restart moonraker and klipper (or restart the Raspberry Pi)
 Now, for configuration you need to add call to the macro
 ```
 SETUP_KAMP_MESHING [parameters]